onsi/gomega/index.md

         return thing.MemoryUsage()
     }).Should(BeNumerically("<", 10))

 `Consistently` will poll the passed in function (which must have zero-arguments and at least one return value) repeatedly and check the return value against the `OmegaMatcher`.  `Consitently` blocks and only returns when the desired duration has elapsed or if the matcher fails.
 The default value for the wait-duration is 100 milliseconds.
 The default polling interval is 10 milliseconds.
-Like `Eventually`, you can change these values by passing in float64s (in seconds) just after your function:
+Like `Eventually`, you can change these values by passing them in just after your function:

     Consistently(func() []int {
         return thing.MemoryUsage()
-    }, DURATION_IN_SECONDS, POLLING_INTERVAL_IN_SECONDS).Should(BeNumerically("<", 10))
+    }, DURATION, POLLING_INTERVAL).Should(BeNumerically("<", 10))

+As with `Eventually`, these can be `time.Duration`s, string representations of a `time.Duration` (e.g. `"200ms"`) or `float64`s that are interpreted as seconds.

 `Consistently` tries to capture the notion that something "does not eventually" happen.
 A common use-case is to assert that no goroutine writes to a channel for a period of time.
 If you pass `Consistently` an argument that is not a function, it simply passes that argument to the matcher.
 So we can asser that: